xonixx/xonixx.github.io/if_condition.md

 This way the code is much **easier to maintain and reason about**.

-For an `if` with a complex condition it's hard to reason if the condition is correct (and exhaustive) in a sense of complying to the business requirements.
+For a complex `if` condition it's hard to reason if the condition is correct (and exhaustive) in a sense of complying to the business requirements.

-In the example above (1st piece of code) we see that the code sends a notification under some conditions.
+In the first piece of code above we see that it sends a notification under some conditions.
 But what are those conditions and if they satisfy the business needs is hard to tell.

-In the refactored code we clearly see that notification is sent only when it matches user (business requirement).
-And "matches user" means sender is not receiver and either reservation (of user) matches or facility (of user) matches or sending is favored by the hotel (of user).
+In the refactored code we clearly see that the notification is only sent when it matches the user (business requirement).
+And "matches the user" means sender is not receiver and either the reservation (of user) matches or the facility (of user) matches or sending is favored by the hotel (of user).
 And so on.

 Every time you assign a name to something you have a chance to think if the name describes that "something" correctly.
 So by just doing this rewrite you can identify the bug.

 For the same reason, the refactored code is much **easier to debug**.
 When the `if` condition appears to be incorrect, you just put a breakpoint, and you immediately see the actual values of all sub-expressions.
 Therefore, you easily see which sub-expression gives incorrect result.

+The rule of thumb would be that ideally you should not have `||` or `&&` in your `if` conditions.
+It's OK, though, for trivial cases.